Weliviti/CareerVerse/README.md

 Built using Unity (WebGL), Python/FastAPI, React, and cloud technologies

-Flexible for both individual practice and institutional deployment
+Flexible for both individual practice and institutional deployment.